arxila/arxila-org/CONTRIBUTING.markdown

   - All your code should compile and run in **Java 8.0**.
   - All comments, names of classes and variables, log messages, etc. must be **in English**.
-  - All `.java` files must include the standard AQUEN OSS copyright header.
+  - All `.java` files must include the standard AQUEN copyright header.
   - All your code should follow the Java Code Conventions regarding variable/method/class naming.
   - Maximum line size is 120 characters.
   - Indentation should be made with 4 spaces, not tabs.